+Turns antialiasing on or off on objects drawn after this command is issued:

-If <lexp> is false (0), AntiAlias will be turned off.
+If the value of the antialias setting parameter <lexp> is false (0), AntiAlias is turned off.

-If the value is true (not zero) then AntiAlias will be turned on.
+If the parameter value is true (not zero), AntiAlias is turned on.

+If the parameter is omitted, the AntiAlias setting is toggled.

 AntiAlias should generally be on.
 It is on by default.